kunwu522/certified_edge_unlearning/README.md

 ### Common Parameters
 * -g, the ID of a GPU you want to use.
 Default: -1 (using CPU)
 * -edges, a list, indicates the numbers of edges you want to unlearn.
 Default: \[100, 200, 400, 800, 1000\].
 * -targets, a list, indicates what target models you want to evaluate.
-Default:\['gcn', 'gat', 'sage', 'gin'\].
+Default:\['gcn', 'sage', 'gin'\].
 * -datasets, a list, indicate what datasets you want to use.
-Default:\['cora', 'citeseer', 'cs', 'physics\].
+Default:\['cora', 'citeseer', 'cs'\].